 -Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.

 -Upgrade to an ENERGY STAR-certified model: If you're in the market for a new HVAC system, look for one that has the ENERGY STAR label.
 These models are at least 15% more efficient than other models.
+Be sure to use certified air conditioning installers when replacing a new system or unit.

 -Check on the insulation levels in your attic: Proper insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won't have to work as hard to keep your home comfortable.
 According to the EPA, properly insulated attics can save you around of 15% on your energy bill.